Auditing advice for catering butchers

 Equally, we understand that because there are so many customers, and such high product proliferation, the simplest way to be audit-ready, is to develop the reports that can be instantly populated for both customers and regulatory requirements.

-Having the ability to create these dynamic reports is all based around the way in which our Integreater software is set up; for instance, through the use of batch codes, we build in compliance with the legal requirements for traceability.
+Having the ability to create these dynamic reports, for food audits and traceability, is all based around the way in which our Integreater software is set up.
+For instance, through the use of batch codes, we build in compliance with the legal requirements for traceability.
 More than that, by integrating our end-to-end solution, you will have proof to demonstrate that each carcass used, can be matched to the boxed primal and finished cuts at the end of the processing line.

 FSA likely to focus on manual errors